vBarbaros/portfolio/index.md

 layout: default
 ---

-# Victor Barbarosh | Full-Stack Developer & AI/ML Specialist
+# Full-Stack Developer & AI/ML Specialist

 Welcome to my portfolio!
 This site unifies my diverse writing contributions across platforms and showcases my technical expertise as a Full-Stack Developer and AI/ML specialist.
 Here, you can explore my works on **Baeldung**, **Substack**, and **Medium**, each reflecting my commitment to solving complex problems, writing clean code, and sharing knowledge with the tech community.